eyasir329/machinelearning-datascience/README.md

 # Complete Machine Learning and Data Science: Zero to Mastery

-Original repository was written by @chesterheng.
+Note: Original repository was written by @chesterheng.
 I modified it for my personal use.

 ## Table of Contents